 HED 395.
-Advanced Topical Studies.
+Topics in Advanced Studies.

 Group and individual studies of advanced topics; critique and synthesis of research findings and of literature.
 The equivalent of three lecture hours a week for one semester.
 May be repeated for credit when the topics vary.
 Prerequisite: Graduate standing.